WORLD WILDLIFE FUND and CLIMATE CHANGE

 Without legally binding targets, what will make governments take the necessary steps to slash their emissions?
 And how will we know whether we are on track to stop climate change?
 We have a fast-shrinking window of opportunity to act and targets are critical to the global response that is needed.

-President Bush loves oil - Watch "Climate Mash"
+President Bush loved oil

 ACT NOW: Ask your MP to urge Tony Blair not to turn his back on climate change (90 seconds is all it takes).
+Or read more first Thank you for your support - the Climate Change Campaign Team

 CLIMATE CHANGE: RELATED STORIES